progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Getting Started ### -->

-Teraz, gdy masz już lokalne repozytorium Subversion do którego masz uprawnienia do zapisu, możesz spróbować jak wygląda normalna praca z nim.
-Rozpoczniesz najpierw za pomocą komendy `git svn clone`, która zaimortuje całe repozytorium Subversion do lokalnego repozytorium Gita.
-Pamiętaj, że jeżeli importujesz z prawdziwego zdalnego repozytorium, powinieneś podmienić `file:///tmp/test-svn` na adres URL tego repozytorium:
+Teraz, gdy masz już lokalne repozytorium Subversion z uprawnieniami do zapisu, możesz zobaczyć jak się z nim pracuje.
+Rozpocznij za pomocą komendy `git svn clone`, która zaimportuje całe repozytorium Subversion do lokalnego repozytorium Gita.
+Pamiętaj że, jeżeli importujesz z prawdziwego zdalnego repozytorium, powinieneś podmienić `file:///tmp/test-svn` na adres URL tego repozytorium:

 <!-- Now that you have a Subversion repository to which you have write access, you can go through a typical workflow.
 You’ll start with the `git svn clone` command, which imports an entire Subversion repository into a local Git repository.
 Remember that if you’re importing from a real hosted Subversion repository, you should replace the `file:///tmp/test-svn` here with the URL of your Subversion repository: -->